MNiMORPH/LSDTT-Guide/README.md

 ```
 ## Test the LSDTT Install by Running a Channel Extraction

-In the Eel River folder you just downloaded the example data into, create a parameter file.
+In the Eel River folder you just downloaded the example data into, create a driver file.
 This will tell the channel extractor what to do.

 ```sh
  vi eel_area_threshold.driver